Module blocking

 for the blocking mutex based on the currently available feature flags.
 When

-feature is not enabled, this is typically a spinlock, which
+the std feature is not enabled, this is typically a spinlock, which

 waits for the lock to become available by spinning: repeatedly checking an